sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week02.md

 ### Flexibility

-Adresses gives a lot of flexibility to control variables.
+Addresses gives a lot of flexibility to control variables.
 For example, you can modify a variable value if you have its address.

 ```c++
 int x = 9;